-On 26 January 2023 the Company announced that it issued and allotted 162,250,000 new ordinary shares at 2.5 pence per share.

-The net proceeds from the Placing will be used to facilitate progression of the Company's HEMO-CAR-T product candidate into clinical trials and to enable the Company to continue development of product candidates for the treatment of viral infections based on its CBR platform.
+On 29 February 2024 the Company announced that it issued and allotted 166,250,000 new ordinary shares at 2 pence per share.
+The net proceeds from the Placing will be used to allow the Company to progress HEMO-CAR-T to Phase I clinical trials.

-Further details of the Group's future developments and events subsequent to the year end are set out in the Chairman's Statement and Directors' Strategic Report on pages 3 and 8 respectively.
+Further details of the Group's future developments and events subsequent to the year end are set out in the Chairman's Statement and Directors' Strategic Report on pages 3 and 10 respectively.